Contributing to polyview¶

 Coding guidelines¶

 Follow the existing code style as closely as possible.
 This includes naming conventions, formatting, and documentation style.
-We use black for code formatting and numpy style for docstrings.
+We use ruff for code formatting and numpy style for docstrings.

 API of polyview objects¶